M-learning: Mobile learning for refugees

 Refugees are confronted several individual challenges that can negatively impact their learning and teaching opportunities, as well as their lives beyond the learning environment.
-Mobile solutions play a key role in enhancing refugees’ informal learning.
+Mobile solutions play a key role in enhancing refugees' informal learning.
+Educational apps for refugees should incorporate features like multilingual support, offline access, culturally relevant content, and psychological support to address trauma and identity struggles.For instance, a systematic review identified 14 mobile learning applications designed for refugee education, most of which prioritize language learning, multimedia use, and community integration.
 Technology provides support for refugees' informal learning in the following challenges: